What Is Dementia?

 People with CJD also have mood changes, confusion, twitchy or jerky movements, and trouble walking.
 Sometimes, the disease is passed down through families, but it also can happen for no known reason.
 One type, called variant CJD (or mad cow disease, also known as bovine spongiform encephalopathy), has spread from cattle to people in certain situations.

-Symptoms typically start between ages 30 and 50, and uncontrolled arm, leg, head, face, and upper body movements are the first signs.
+Symptoms typically start between ages 30 and 50.
+Uncontrolled arm, leg, head, face, and upper body movements are the first signs.
 The brain changes also lead to problems with memory, concentration, judgment, reasoning, and planning.
-People with Huntington’s disease also have issues with depression, anger, and irritability.
+People with Huntington’s disease also have issues with depression, anger, and crankiness.
 There’s no known cure for it.

 Normal pressure hydrocephalus: The Alzheimer’s Association includes this buildup of spinal fluid in the brain as a form of dementia.
 Symptoms include slowed thinking, problems with decision making, trouble concentrating, behavior changes, difficulty walking, and loss of bladder control.
 It typically strikes adults in their 60s or 70s.
 Surgery to put a shunt in your brain to get rid of extra fluid can help.